What Will Putin Do With Six More Years of Power?

 A list from human-rights group Memorial shows that 142 people are currently in Russian prisons for their political or religious beliefs.
 Quartz wrote, “In this, Putin’s Russia is continuing Tsarist and Soviet traditions: Political dissenters are still being sent to Siberia or to work camps as in Stalinist days.”

-Russia’s constitution still states that the president may serve no more than two consecutive terms, meaning Putin would be obligated to step down in 2024.
-But with such a tight grip on the levers of power, he could easily amend the Constitution, orchestrate another rendition of the “Medvedev shuffle,” or devise some other method to retain power at the end of the current term.
+Russia’s Constitution still states that the president may serve no more than two consecutive terms, meaning Putin would be obligated to step down in 2024.
+But with such a tight grip on the levels of power, he could easily amend the Constitution, orchestrate another rendition of the “Medvedev shuffle,” or devise some other method to retain power at the end of the current term.

 Many analysts are certain he will find a way.
 “I am absolutely convinced that Vladimir Vladimirovich [Putin] will not cede power in 2024 either,” Alexei Venediktov, editor of Ekho Moskvy, said in November.
 “That means … it’s necessary to change the configuration of power and transfer the main power to an institution other than the presidential post.”